Most Active Stories

 The key advocate for the project is Saline County Judge Lanny Fite, who says despite the opposition, the highway is needed.

 "I understand their concerns, I would have concerns too.
 But the population growth in Saline County since I’ve been in (office) has gone from in 2000 was like 85,000 and we’ve grown nearly 20,000 in the last 10 years," Fite said.
 "A lot of that is happening in the eastern part where this is.
 So the traffic is getting heavier and heavier on our existing collectors and arterials over there, so we’ve got to look to the future and we desperately need that.”

 The county administrator says there are key reasons why this would be better than expanding an existing roadway.

 “Well one of the advantages is it goes through the entire county.
-It connects five of the seven cities together.
-It also, being a railroad, it had gradual curves and slopes in it unlike some of the existing roads.
-Some of the existing major roads were at one time wagon trails and they make sharp turns and they go over hills and they dip and they turn and this road right here would be much easier to develop for a corridor through the county than some of the existing roads,” Fite said.
+It connects five of the seven cities together," Fite said.
+"Also, being a railroad, it had gradual curves and slopes in it unlike some of the existing roads.
+Some of the existing major roads were at one time wagon trails and they make sharp turns and they go over hills and they dip and they turn and this road right here would be much easier to develop for a corridor through the county than some of the existing roads.”